 Fast forward to last week and I was struggling with what to bring to a family reunion where this legendary country kitchen queen left a small city of children, grand children and great and great great grand children.
 This is the kind of family that loves story telling and there isn’t a gathering I’ve witnessed that doesn’t pay tribute to Meemaw and her pies.

 If I bring a tart (I always bring tarts) it might appear too fancy and not in “family reunion” spirit.
-So whatever I decide, it better be good, but hearty, earthy, crowd pleasing, seasonal, and something that will lift the hearts at a family reunion of working women who don’t do much baking and maybe conjure up some memories that a few who’ve lost their mamas and their Meemaws are holding onto.
+Whatever I decide, it has to be good,hearty, earthy, crowd pleasing, seasonal, and something that will lift the hearts at a family reunion of working women who don’t do much baking and maybe conjure up some memories that a few who’ve lost their mamas and their Meemaws are holding onto.

 I smiled ear to ear because this yankee who ventured many years in California has adapted enough southern ways to please the palate that grew up on Meemaw’s legendary fried pies.